Hanzala-12/urdu-question-generation/README.md

 - **Rater agreement is uneven** — Cohen's κ was 0.000 for greedy fluency, 0.408/0.516 for relevance, and 0.621 for beam fluency.
 Answerability κ is undefined because both raters used one label throughout.
-- **Domain transfer remains difficult** — Wiki-UQA BLEU-4 is lower for greedy decoding than UQA, and its generated questions show the same grounding and fluency problems.
+- **Domain transfer remains difficult** — Wiki-UQA scores remain weaker in ROUGE-L than UQA, and its generated questions show the same grounding and fluency problems.

-The model can sometimes produce the expected interrogative shape, but the Urdu_Question:Answer evidence does not support claiming reliable question generation.
+The model can sometimes produce the expected interrogative shape, but this latest run does not support claiming reliable question generation.
 The next useful experiments are stronger answer-copying or coverage mechanisms, better decoding controls, and evaluation on larger consistently defined samples.

 ## Write-ups